AllenDowney/ThinkDataStructures/search-engine/day01/README.md

 ### Set-up

   * Go to [redistogo](https://redistogo.com)
   * Select the free plan and set up your account.
-You need 1 account for your team.
+You need one account for your team.
   * Select "New Instance"
   * Scroll to the bottom and select "Free"
   * You should see an ID that starts with `redis://redistogo`.
 Copy it.
+  * Create a new folder `resources` in the `search-engine/day01/` directory.
-  * In your Terminal, `cd` into your `day07/resources/` directory and execute `touch redis_url.txt`.
+  * In your Terminal, `cd` into your `search-engine/day01/resources/` directory and execute `touch redis_url.txt`.
 This is the file `JedisMaker` will read when connecting to your Redis instance.
-  * Copy your Redis instance's ID into the file.
+  * Copy your Redis instance's ID into the `redis_url.txt` file.
   * Read through `JedisMaker.make()`.
 Assure that your team understand what the code is doing.
   * Follow the instructions in `JedisMaker.main()`.